How Many People Are Born in the US Each Year? Latest Numbers and Trends (2025 Update)

 Time of Day

-• The most common time of day for births is noon to 3 PM, followed by 9 AM to noon.
+• The most common time for births is noon to 3 PM, followed by 9 AM to noon.

 • The least common time is 3 AM to 6 AM, followed by midnight to 3 AM.